MouseLand/Kilosort/README.md

 ```

+## Disk cache

+The MATLAB version used a big `rez` structured object containing the input data, the parameters, intermediate and final results.

+The Python version makes the distinction beteween:

+- `raw_data`: a NumPy-like object of shape `(n_samples, n_channels_total)`
+- `probe`: a Bunch instance (dictionary) with the channel coordinates, the indices of the "good channels"
+- `params`: a Bunch instance (dictionary) with optional user-defined parameters.
+It can be empty.
+Any missing parameter is transparently replaced by the default as found in `default_params.py` file in the repository.

+These objects are accessible via the *context* (`ctx`) which replaces the MATLAB `rez` object: `ctx.raw_data`, etc. This context also stores a special object called `ctx.intermediate` which stores intermediate arrays.
+This object derives from `Bunch` and implements special methods to save and load arrays in a temporary folder.
+By default, an intermediate array called `ctx.intermediate.myarray` is stored in `./.kilosort/context/myarray.npy`.

+The main `run()` function checks the existence of some of these intermediate arrays to skip some steps that might have run already, for a given dataset.

 ## Technical notes about the port

 The following differences between MATLAB and Python required special care during the port: